pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ---|---|---|---|---|---|---|---|---
 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9

-### Sub_protocol OPTIMA - *0*
+### Sub_protocol OPT_FW - *0*
 OPTIMA RXs

+Full telemetry available on ersky9x and OpenTX.
+This is still a WIP.

+**The TX must be close to the RX for the bind negotiation to complete successfully**

+### Sub_protocol OPT_HUB - *1*
+OPTIMA RXs

-Basic telemetry is available using FrSky Hub on er9x and ersky9x with RX voltage, VOLT2 voltage, TX RSSI and TX LQI.
+Basic telemetry using FrSky Hub on er9x, ersky9x, OpenTX and any radio with FrSky telemetry support with RX voltage, VOLT2 voltage, TX RSSI and TX LQI.

-Full telemetry is under development for ersky9x and OpenTX.

-**The TX must be really close to the RX for the bind negotiation to complete successfully**
+**The TX must be close to the RX for the bind negotiation to complete successfully**

-### Sub_protocol MINIMA - *1*
+### Sub_protocol MINIMA - *2*
 MINIMA, MICRO and RED receivers

 ## SFHSS - *21*